WFP-VAM/HRM/README.md

 * extract the features for each image. (if no features for that id)
 * pull and vectorize data from OSM, ACLED, Sentinel-2 and NOAA
 * train the model on the existing data.
-* write r2 Pearson scores to the ```Results/``` directory on a 5-fold cross validation loop.
+* write r2 Pearson scores to the `Results/` directory on a 5-fold cross validation loop.
-* save the full predictions on the left-out data.
+* save the full predictions on the left-out data, aslo in `Results/`.
 * save the trained model.

 #### With Docker
-Build with ``` docker build -t hrm . ``` then run with:
+If you want to use docker, build the image with ``` docker build -t hrm . ``` then run with:
 ```
-docker run -v ~/Desktop/HRM/HRM/Data:/app/Data -v ~/.config/earthengine:/root/.config/earthengine -t hrm ../config/example_config.yaml
+docker run -v ~/Desktop/HRM/HRM/Data:/app/Data -v ~/.config/earthengine:/root/.config/earthengine --env-file ./env.list hrm ../config/example_config.yaml
 ```
 First `-v` flag maps local directory `Data` to the same directory in the container.
 Second `-v` maps the earth engine credentials.
+The `--env-file ./env.list` adds the `Google_key` environment variable to the container.
 ### Contacts
 For more info to collaborate, use or just to know more reach us at jeanbaptiste.pasquier@wfp.org and lorenzo.riches@wfp.org or submit an issue.